codurance/rust-nation-beginners-workshop/6_tic_tac_toe/1_rendering/README.md

 | `make_move(0, 1)`                     | <pre>   \n</pre><pre>O  \n   </pre><pre>   </pre> |
 | `make_move(0,0)`<br/>`make_move(1,0)` | <pre>OX \n</pre><pre>   \n   </pre><pre>   </pre> |

+## Run tests

+Use `cargo test` to run the tests.
+One test is provided to start with in `1_start`, and the later steps each have more tests.

+## Run application

+Use `cargo run` to run your game.
+To begin with it will fail because the `render` and `make_move` functions are not implemented.
+But once you have implemented rendering and it can understand at least some moves, you'll be able to play the game.

 ## Hints

 * You do not need to implement `make_move` to pass the first test